deathly809/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzureRmContainerService.md

 ## INPUTS

-### System.String
-Parameters: Name (ByPropertyName), ResourceGroupName (ByPropertyName)

-### Microsoft.Azure.Commands.Compute.Automation.Models.PSContainerService
-Parameters: ContainerService (ByValue)
+### ContainerService
+Parameter 'ContainerService' accepts value of type 'ContainerService' from the pipeline

 ## OUTPUTS